-The Committee observed that some of the importing companies did not might have occasioned set conditions.
-This the to adhere contamination of the sugar imported into the country during the duty free window.
+The Committee observed that some of the importing companies did not set conditions.
+This might have occasioned adhere to the contamination of the sugar imported into the country during the duty free window.

 The Committee observed that there was general non-compliance with the hygiene standards stipulated under KS EAS 749:2010 and the Food, Drugs and Chemical Substance Act, Cap.
 254.